-The type of camera you pick comes down to personal preference and budget.
-To help you decide which is best, we'll look at mirrorless cameras that offer better image quality and more versatility than compact systems but at the cost of increased size and weight.
-Compact cameras, perfect for keeping on you at all times, won't weigh you down, and are really simple to use – although they have smaller sensors and fixed lenses.
-And finally, action cameras that are robust cameras made for wild adventuring!
+In this guide, I'll look at mirrorless cameras that offer the best image quality and more versatility than compact systems, but at the cost of increased size and weight.
+Compact cameras, perfect for keeping on you at all times, won't weigh you down, and are simple to use – although fixed lenses limit their versatility.
+And finally, action cameras that are robust cameras made for wild adventures!

 Gareth Bevan